austin-saylor/ComputerNetworks-asaylor/README.md

 # Computer Networks - Austin Saylor, Fall 2024

 This repository contains the work I did for a course on computer networking.
-In this course, I worked on projects related to sockets, virtual machines, routers, switches, and building a virtual network with these tools.
+In this course, I worked on projects related to sockets, virtual machines, routers, switches, and building a virtual network with these tools in GNS3.
 My final project for this course was a network scanner which utilizes IP addresses and uses ARP, ICMP, and port scanning.

 ## Contact Information
 [LinkedIn]